ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

 Python 3 forces programmers to proactively define a strategy for working with strings in their program so that they don't mix text and byte strings unintentionally.

-Ansible uses different strategies for working with strings in control-node-side code, in
+Ansible uses different strategies for working with strings in the code on the control node, in
 :ref: `modules <module_string_strategy>`, and in :ref:`module_utils <module_utils_string_strategy>` code.

 .. _control_node_string_strategy: